UofT-DSI/team_project/03_instructional_team/markdown_slides/02_project_planning_and_impact.md

 <!-- Importance of planning in data science projects, overview of planning phases, and key considerations. -->

 <!-- Speaker notes: Emphasize the necessity of structured planning for successful project outcomes. -->

 ---

+# Executing Your Project

+---

+# Leveraging Project Management Methodologies

+Explore methodologies like Scrum, Kanban, Waterfall, and Agile on your own.
+For now, let's focus on an essential concept: **spikes**.

+**Spikes** are short, time-boxed research tasks designed to answer specific questions or solve particular problems before starting the main project work.

+---

+# Benefits of Spikes

+- **Clarify Requirements**: Quickly gather necessary information.
+- **Solve Problems Early**: Address technical uncertainties before main development.
+- **Prevent Delays**: Avoid excessive brainstorming that can stall progress.
+- **Reduce Unknowns**: Lower the project's uncertainties.
+- **Efficient Estimates**: Provide well-constrained estimates on specific work items.
+- **Maximize Value**: A one-day spike giving 80% confidence can be more valuable than a three-day spike giving 90%.

+---